Project Orion (nuclear propulsion): Theoretical applications

 The Orion nuclear pulse rocket design has extremely high performance.
 Orion nuclear pulse rockets using nuclear fission type pulse units were originally intended for use on interplanetary space flights.

 Missions that were designed for an Orion vehicle in the original project included single stage (i.e., directly from Earth's surface) to Mars and back, and a trip to one of the moons of Saturn.

 Freeman Dyson performed the first analysis of what kinds of Orion missions were possible to reach Alpha Centauri, the nearest star system to the Sun.
-His 1968 paper "Interstellar Transport" (Physics Today, October 1968, pp. 41–45) retained the concept of large nuclear explosions but Dyson moved away from the use of fission bombs and considered the use of one megaton deuterium fusion explosions instead.
+His 1968 paper "Interstellar Transport" (published in Physics Today) retained the concept of large nuclear explosions but Dyson moved away from the use of fission bombs and considered the use of one megaton deuterium fusion explosions instead.
 His conclusions were simple: the debris velocity of fusion explosions was probably in the 3000–30,000 km/s range and the reflecting geometry of Orion's hemispherical pusher plate would reduce that range to 750–15,000 km/s.

-To estimate the upper and lower limits of what could be done using contemporary technology (in 1968), Dyson considered two starship designs.
+To estimate the upper and lower limits of what could be done using 1968 technology, Dyson considered two starship designs.
 The more conservative energy limited pusher plate design simply had to absorb all the thermal energy of each impinging explosion (4×1015 joules, half of which would be absorbed by the pusher plate) without melting.
 Dyson estimated that if the exposed surface consisted of copper with a thickness of 1 mm, then the diameter and mass of the hemispherical pusher plate would have to be 20 kilometers and 5 million tonnes, respectively.
 100 seconds would be required to allow the copper to radiatively cool before the next explosion.
 It would then take on the order of 1000 years for the energy-limited heat sink Orion design to reach Alpha Centauri.